yojoots/libbitcoin-system-wiki/Proof-of-Stake-Fallacy.md

 The distinction is in the type of capital.
 PoW excludes no source of capital, while PoS excludes all capital that cannot acquire [units](Glossary#unit) of the [coin](Glossary#coin).
 This difference has a material consequence for security.

-In [Other Means Principle](Other-Means-Principle) it is shown that the ability of a coin to resist [censorship](Glossary#censorship) depends on people paying [miners](Glossary#miner) to [overpower](Glossary#power) the censor. **Overcoming censorship is not possible in a PoS system, as the censor has acquired majority stake and cannot be unseated.** As such PoS systems are not censorship resistant and the theory is therefore invalid.
+In [Other Means Principle](Other-Means-Principle) it is shown that [censorship](Glossary#censorship) resistance depends on people paying [miners](Glossary#miner) to [overpower](Glossary#power) the censor. **Overcoming censorship is not possible in a PoS system, as the censor has acquired majority stake and cannot be unseated.** As such PoS systems are not censorship resistant and the theory is therefore invalid.